Baked vegan cheesecake with a creamy filling and juicy berries. The recipe includes options for gluten free, refined sugar free and coconut free!

 - Plant-based milk because you need some liquids in there somewhere!

-To minimise any chances of the cheesecake from tasting like a nutty soy fest, I added a load of natural flavourings such as:
+To minimise the cheesecake from tasting like a nutty soy fest, I added a load of natural flavourings such as:

 - Maple syrup because the fruity sweetness is needed to make the cheesecake taste good.
 I’ve tried other sweeteners but maple syrup’s flavour profile really stands out the most.

-- Vanilla extract and vanilla bean powder because they always remind me of dessert, ice cream and cake!
+- Vanilla extract (or vanilla bean powder) because they always remind me of dessert, ice cream and cake!

 - Lemon juice to provide some acidity to balance out the creaminess of the other ingredients

 - Salt, an overlooked but essential ingredient to provide depth to the cheesecake!